quixio/quix-streams/docs/tutorials/word-count/tutorial.md

 sdf = sdf.apply(tokenize_and_count, expand=True)
 ```

 This is where most of the magic happens!
-Using SDF.apply(F), we can apply any custom
+We alter our text data with [SDF.apply(F)](../../processing.md#streamingdataframeapply) (`F` should take your data as an
-function F to alter our incoming text (F should take the data as an argument, and return data).
+argument, and return something back): our `F` here is `tokenize_and_count`.

-So, with "tokenize_and_count", we do some fairly typical string normalization and finish with counting, resulting in (word, count) pairs.
+Basically we do some fairly typical string normalization and count the words, resulting in (word, count) pairs.

 This effectively turns this: